timdouglas/sublime-less2css/README.md

 [中文版详细安装教程](http://fdream.net/blog/article/783.aspx)

 # Configuration
+less2css can be configured on two levels.
+There are the user settings which you can access through `Preferences\Package Settings\less2css`.
+These are your global settings.
+Below you will find a description for all the various settings.
+The second level where you can configure less2css is at the project level.
+If you have a Sublime Text project file, it has the extension `.sublime-project`, you can override your user settings for just that project.
+This will be described at the end of this chapter.

 ### autoCompile
 The allowed values are `true` and `false`.
 When this setting is set to `true` the plugin will compile your LESS file each time you save it.